etherealvisage/cpsc301/docs/final_writeup.md

 simply designing and discussing the system as we did writing it.
 As little real-world software is written in isolation, however, these lessons, no matter how hard-won, will serve us well in our eventual careers.

+* Major product decisions:
+  * Switched to server-side framework
+  * Cut a number of features:
+    * No memo pane UI
+    * No new notification of memos -- no Dashboard
+    * No pagination
+    * No tagging
+  * Changed test plan:
+    * Less formal client testing
+    * No performance testing
+* What we learned:
+  * Hard for new members to pick up technologies
+  * High overhead to working together
+    * Met almost every day
+    * Bandwidth much higher in person than online
+    * System evolved radically -- obsoleted knowledge
+  * Leadership important -- perhaps dictatorship better?
+  * Immaturity of Node